Skip to content

 While Bali draws the wellness crowds and Lombok tempts surfers, Flores and Komodo remain the wild frontier of the Indonesian archipelago.
 This is a land of extremes, from the luxurious liveaboards of Labuan Bajo to the rugged, winding Trans-Flores Highway that cuts through deep ravines and ancient spider-web rice terraces.
 The island surprises visitors with its deeply rooted Catholic heritage blending seamlessly with animist traditions, making it culturally distinct from the rest of the country.

-Is an Indonesian adventure your perfect match?
+Is Flores & Komodo really your perfect match?

 Why Flores & Komodo belongs on your travel list